itismynamenow/Web-EASAL/README.md

 ## Features

-* Usage of existing C++ with very little modifications (because all data goes through Mongo DB)
+* Usage of existing C++ EASAL backend with very little modifications (because all data goes through Mongo DB)
 * Usage of custom 3D render made with WebGL 2.0
 * Replication of huge portion of desktop EASAL features